Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?: The Q16 Pipeline for Datasheets

 Let us start off by clarifying the way we use the term ``inappropriate'' in our work and describing the term in the context of images.
 Question 16 of Datasheets for Datasets \cite{gebru21datasheets} asks one to document the dataset composition regarding the contained ``data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety''.
 Consequently, \citet{birhane2021Large} applied different models to detect visible faces (thus violating privacy rights) and pornographic content.
 Additionally, they conducted a survey identifying misogynistic images.
 However, the definition of \citet{gebru21datasheets} includes a broader range of inappropriate concepts not addressed by current work.

-According to the Cambridge dictionary\footnote{https://dictionary.cambridge.org/dictionary/english/offending, accessed on 3rd October 2021}, `offending' can be phrased as `unwanted, often because unpleasant and causing problems'.
-Additionally, in the context of images and text, according to Law Insider\footnote{https://www.lawinsider.com/dictionary/offending-materials, accessed on 3rd October 2021}: `\textit{Offending Materials means any material, data, images, or information which is (a) in breach of any law, regulation, code of practice or acceptable use policy; or (b) defamatory, false, inaccurate, abusive, indecent, obscene or menacing or otherwise offensive; or (c) in breach of confidence, copyright or other intellectual property rights, privacy or any other right of any third party.}' In the present paper, we focus on images following the definition (b).
+According to the Cambridge dictionary\footnote{https://dictionary.cambridge.org/dictionary/english/offending }, `offending' can be phrased as `unwanted, often because unpleasant and causing problems'.
+Additionally, in the context of images and text, according to Law Insider\footnote{https://www.lawinsider.com/dictionary/offending-materials }: `\textit{Offending Materials means any material, data, images, or information which is (a) in breach of any law, regulation, code of practice or acceptable use policy; or (b) defamatory, false, inaccurate, abusive, indecent, obscene or menacing or otherwise offensive; or (c) in breach of confidence, copyright or other intellectual property rights, privacy or any other right of any third party.}' In the present paper, we focus on images following the definition (b).
 This definition aligns with definitions of previous work detecting hate speech \cite{gomez2020exploring} and offensive product images \cite{gandhi2020scalable}.

 Note that inappropriateness, especially offensiveness, is a concept that is based on social norms, and people have diverse sentiments.
-In the present study, we detect inappropriate content based on the implicit knowledge contained in CLIP steered with selected data.
+In the present study, we detect inappropriate content based on the implicit knowledge contained in CLIP steered with selected data (described in the following section).
 Therefore, the investigated `inappropriateness' may primarily surface from the group of people that have generated the selected data and the annotators but also the pre-trained model's retained knowledge.